 My main research strand focuses on the aesthetic, epistemological and societal implications of scientific visualization, particularly in the case of emerging technologies.
-I use the tools of visual culture, media studies, and science and technology studies to explore how images work within a scientific system of knowledge.
+I deploy visual culture, science and technology studies (STS) and critical theory to explore how images and perception work within systems of knowledge.
 In my scholarly and curatorial work to date, I am committed to study art-science cross-fertilization projects in their material environments (museums, laboratories, cities), to assess how they reconfigure existing forms of visibility, thinking and agency.
+I am interested in supervising research students in this research area.

 I have two other research strands: